Causality indices for bivariate time series data: a comparative review of performance: Introduction

 \section{Introduction}

 No general method exists to identify causal structure within complex systems, and there is no single consistent and unifying notion of quantitative causality estimation for time series data.
-Published methods can be broadly categorised into the following groups: \begin{enumerate} \item regression-based indices that use `recent history' vectors as predictors in a model (e.g. Granger causality), \item information-theoretic indices that build upon ideas of conditional mutual information (e.g. transfer entropy), \item indices based on state space dynamics, such as local neighbourhoods and trajectories (e.g. convergent cross mapping), \item graphical models that scale causal inference estimation to high-dimensional multivariate systems for causal identification. \end{enumerate}There exist common themes between these methods, and membership within these groups is somewhat blurred.
+Published methods can be broadly categorised into the following groups: \begin{enumerate} \item regression-based indices that use `recent history' vectors as predictors in a model (e.g. Granger causality), \item information-theoretic indices that build upon ideas of conditional mutual information (e.g. transfer entropy), \item indices based on state space dynamics, such as local neighbourhoods and trajectories (e.g. convergent cross mapping), \item graphical models that scale causal inference estimation to high-dimensional multivariate systems for causal identification. \end{enumerate}There exist common themes between these methods, and membership within these groups is sometimes somewhat blurred.
 Figure~\ref{fig:classification} sets out key properties and similarities between methods from groups 1-3.
 Previous reviews of the literature \cite{Hlavackova-Schindler2007-lm, Eichler2013-pb, Papana2013-ul, Palachy2019-kx} typically focus on a subset of methods from one of these groups.
-The suitability, interchangeability and performance of published methods, particularly spanning more than one of these groups, has received relatively little attention.
-In this work, we identified and assessed a widely used subset of indices for directed bivariate causality inference, concentrating on methods involving univariate embeddings to describe the recent history of the system.
+The suitability, interchangeability and performance of published methods, particularly where they span more than one of these groups, has received relatively little attention.
+In this work, we identified and assessed a widely used subset of indices for directed bivariate causality inference, concentrating on methods involving univariate embeddings to describe the recent history of the system (Section \textbf{II.}).
 A review of such methods has been published previously by Lungarella \textit{et al.} \cite{Lungarella2007-vs}.
 We reproduce these results for the original and newer methods.
-We also extend this work by proposing a set of modifications that are made to simulated data prior to estimation, in order to investigate sensitivity of each method to data availability, scaling, missing data, rounding and Gaussian noise.
+We also extend this work by proposing a set of modifications that can be made to simulated data prior to causal estimation, in order to investigate sensitivity of each method to data availability, scaling, missing data, rounding and Gaussian noise (Section \textbf{III.}).
 Each of these reproduces phenomena that often occur in real-world data, such as when instruments have a fixed measurement precision and data is reported with rounding error.
-We believe these tests should provide more in-depth benchmarking criteria for new proposed methodologies.
+We believe these tests should provide in-depth benchmarking criteria for new proposed methodologies.
+Finally, we summarise the strengths and weaknesses of these approaches, and identify key areas of further research (Section \textbf{IV.}).